hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

   puts("See you soon!");
   return 0x0;
 }

+...

+                             DAT_00102056                                    XREF[2]:     main:00101234(*),
+                                                                                          main:0010123b(*)
+        00102056 25              ??
+25h    %
+        00102057 64              ??
+64h    d
+        00102058 00              ??
+00h

+...

+                             DAT_00102083                                    XREF[2]:     main:00101263(*),
+                                                                                          main:0010126a(*)
+        00102083 25              ??
+25h    %
+        00102084 75              ??
+75h    u
+        00102085 00              ??
+00h
 ```

 We can ignore the `disable_buffers` function.
 Disabling the standard IO streams is very common in CTF pwn challenges.
 What is very interesting is the use of `gets` in `main`, which makes `main` vulnerable because `gets` writes to a buffer without checking the bound of the buffer. `local_98` is a stack buffer, so we can use `gets` to achieve a stack buffer overflow and overwrite the return address of `main`.

-A stack buffer overflow often allows ROP (return oriented programming), especially when the stack is non-executable.
+An unbounded stack buffer overflow often allows ROP (return oriented programming), which is especially useful when the stack is non-executable.
 The stack is indeed non-executable in our case, since the `checksec` command indicated that NX is enabled.
 To use ROP to open a shell, which is our goal, we can call the `system` function in libc with the argument `/bin/sh`.
 Therefore, we want to know the address of `system` in the process virtual memory, so that we can write the address of `system` as a return address on the stack.
 However, the `system` address will be randomized because of ASLR.

 ## Leaking a libc address

 To defeat ASLR and get the address of the `system` function in the process virtual memory, we can make the program output a memory address in libc (called a libc leak).
 With ASLR, objects in virtual memory (such as the program code or libc) are shifted by a random amount, so once we know a leaked address of some data in libc, the base address of libc will be a constant offset away from the leaked address.
 With the base libc address, we will be able to correctly compute the address of any other item in libc, such as `system`.

 Indeed, it is possible to make the program output a libc leak.
-Let's run the program under GDB with `gdb chal1`, set a breakpoint on `main` with `b main`, run until the breakpoint with `r`, and disassemble the `main` function with `disas` (we can do this because the binary is not stripped).
+Let's run the program under GDB with `gdb chal1`, set a breakpoint on `main` with `b main`, run until the breakpoint with `r`, and disassemble the `main` function with `disas` (`disas` works here because the binary is not stripped).

 ```
 gef➤  disas